 It is sort of a spanish omelette but with a few extra ingredients in it!
 So we start with the eggs and the potato, but I have added plenty of cheese, some chives for a nice sweet onion hit and then some herbaceous basil which works so well with cheese and potato.
 All folded together and then baked in the oven.

 This recipe is inspired by an omelette that I had at a coffee shop near the boys school.
 It was a potato, spring onion, basil and ricotta omelette.
 They served it with some sour cream and a seared hot smoked salmon steak.
+So I went looking for a recipe that I could use to recreate those delicious breakfast stacks.

 I think these potato frittata bites would be delicious with a dollop of sour cream and a ribbon of smoked salmon curled on top!!!!